Joystream/joystream/devops/kubernetes/HOWTO.md

 Our cluster configuration will try to listen on port 80 so there cannot be another service running on that port.

 ```
-# optionally save cluster config in specific location, remember to set this again when using kubectl command
+# optionally save cluster config in specific location,
-# to access the cluster
+# remember to set this again when using kubectl command to access the cluster.
 export KUBECONFIG=$(PWD)/kubeconfig

-# create the cluster
+# create the cluster with custom configuration
 kind create cluster --config ./kind-cluster.yaml --name joystream
 ```